nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.

-The rest of the App consists of four components.
+The rest of the App consists of four main components.

 * [**`UI`**](#ui-component): The UI of the App.
 * [**`Logic`**](#logic-component): The command executor.
 * [**`VersionedModel`**](#versionedmodel-component): Holds the data of the App in memory.
 * [**`Storage`**](#storage-component): Reads data from, and writes data to, the hard disk.

+On top of the above four main components, there is also an additional [`VersionControl`](#versioncontrol-component) which provides common API for `VersionedModel` and `Storage` to implement version control.
+Because of this, the `VersionControl` component is usually left out in the diagrams in this developer guide.
+For more information regarding the `VersionControl` component, read [here](#versioncontrol-component)

 **How the architecture components interact with each other**